QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: System Model

 \subsubsection{Edge Execution}

 We model the edge execution by the queues associated with MDs deployed at ENs.
-If computation task $z_i(t')$ is dispatched to EN $j$ in time $t' < t$, we let $z_{i,j}^{\text{E}}(t)$ and $\lambda_{i,j}^{\text{E}}(t)$ (in bits) denote the unique index of the task and the size of the task in the $i^{\text{th}}$ queue at EN $j$.
+If computation task $z_i(t')$ is dispatched to EN $j$ in time $t' < t$, we let $z_{i,j}^{\text{E}}(t)$, $\lambda_{i,j}^{\text{E}}(t)$ (in bits), and $\rho_{i,j}^{\text{E}}(t)$ denote the unique index of the task, the task size, and the number of CPU cycles required per unit of the task in the $i^{\text{th}}$ queue at EN $j$, respectively.
 We define $\eta_{i,j}^{\text{E}}(t)$ (in bits) as the length of this queue at the end of time slot $t \in \mathcal{T}$.
 We refer to a queue as an active queue in a certain time slot if it is not empty.
 That being said, if at least one task is already in the queue from previous time slots or there is a task arriving at the queue, that queue is active.
 We define $\mathcal{B}_j(t)$ to denote the set of active queues at EN $j$ in time slot $t$.